 Incorrect Fuel Gauge Reading

 Another common malfunction with the 2018 Prius involves incorrect readings with the fuel gauge.
 Owners report that their fuel gauges do not accurately reflect how much gas is actually in their cars’ tanks.
 Even after filling up, the gauge may read empty or less than full.
-If you suspect your gauge is giving you inaccurate readings, you should have it tested and repaired by a mechanic who has is Prius trained and certified.
+If your gauge is giving you inaccurate readings, then testing and repairing by a mechanic is your best bet.

 Hard Start or Failure to Start After Sitting for Several Days

 A number of Prius owners report their cars being difficult or impossible to start after sitting idle for several days.
 Some cars, if not driven every day, have difficulties starting or refuse to start at all.
-When your own Prius refuses to start or experiences a hard start after sitting for several days in your driveway or garage, it may be time to have it inspected and repaired by your local Prius mechanic.
+When your own Prius refuses to start or experiences a hard start after sitting for several days in your garage.
+This may be a sign that it’s time to have it inspected and repaired by your local Prius mechanic.

 Check Engine Light because of a Failed Three-way Coolant Control Valve